 Yet the small minority of requests put in by candidates who were not present for an exam – sometimes due to illness, according to the report – were less likely to be approved than in previous years because a candidate’s performance can no longer be predicted due to the lack of prior modules.

-Exam boards require candidates who missed an exam on the day to have finished 40 per cent of their course for a qualification to be awarded in their absence, said the report.
+Exam boards required candidates who missed an exam on the day to have finished 40 per cent of their course for a qualification to be awarded in their absence – although the exam boards have reduced this threshold to 25 per cent this year.

 Previously, under the modular GCSE system, this was a more common occurrence.